databendlabs/openraft/openraft/src/docs/feature_flags/feature-flags.md

 By default openraft enables no features.

 - `bt`: attaches backtrace to generated errors.
+This feature works ONLY with nightly rust.

 - `serde`: derives `serde::Serialize, serde::Deserialize` for type that are used in storage and network, such as `Vote` or `AppendEntriesRequest`.